Classes

 -

-Pointe Shoes per recommendation of instructor (ribbons and elastics sewn in)
+Pointe Shoes per recommendation of instructor (students are responsible for sewing ribbons and elastics)

 For Gentlemen